STT GDC makes first foray into Thailand with new data centre

-Together they will construct their first data centre on a 75,000 square metre site in the Ramkhamhaeng district, central Bangkok.
+Together they will construct their first data center on a 75,000 square metre site in the Ramkhamhaeng district, central Bangkok.
 The project is already in its development phase with construction expected to commence mid-year 2019 with the goal to be completed and operational by 2020.

 STT GDC will be the minority stakeholder 49 percent of the venture, while TICON will claim the other 51 percent.
-Of course, it was only earlier this month that STT GDC announced that it was building a hyperscale data centre in Singapore.
+Of course, it was only earlier this month that STT GDC announced that it was building a hyperscale data center in Singapore.

-“We are confident that with our expertise in designing, building and operating data centres to the highest global standards in key markets such as Singapore, China, India and the UK, as well as the local expertise of TICON in understanding the needs of the Thai market and navigating its regulatory environment, we will be able to meet the demands of our customers in Thailand, support their digital growth and help them realise the Thailand 4.0 vision.”
+“We are confident that with our expertise in designing, building and operating data centers to the highest global standards in key markets such as Singapore, China, India and the UK, as well as the local expertise of TICON in understanding the needs of the Thai market and navigating its regulatory environment, we will be able to meet the demands of our customers in Thailand, support their digital growth and help them realise the Thailand 4.0 vision.

 According to the joint venture, the project is in line with the Thailand 4.0 initiative to drive the digital economy within the country, in addition to the Thai government's National Digital Economy Masterplan, which is effectively a goal to have the digital economy undergo robust growth and contribute up to 25 percent of Thailand's GDP by 2027.